agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### ● CSV

-This is a generic CSV converter which currently handles Logins.
-Construct the CSV in a spreadsheet program - it must have the following columns: Title, Username, Password, URL, Notes.
-It may also have a column named Tags.
-Ensure the first row is a column header with those names (case does not matter).
+This is a generic CSV converter which currently handles the the following categories:

+- Logins
+- Credit Cards
+- Memberships

+Only one category per CSV file is currently supported.

+Construct the CSV in a spreadsheet program.
+The first row must be a header row that contains the category-specific field names, and possibly other columns, as mentioned below.
+The letter case of the field names does not matter, nor does the order of the columns.
+A value must be present in the record for at least one of the field names shown in **bold** below in order to cause the category to be auto-detected:

+For **Logins**, the supported column fields labels are: *Title*, **Username**, **Password**, **URL**, *Notes*.

+For **Credit Cards**, the supported column fields labels are: *Title*, **Card Number**, **Expires**, **Cardholder**, *PIN*, **Bank**, **CVV**, *Notes*.
+If the date data in the Expires column is not formatted as mm/yyyy or mmyyyy, or is not a valid month/year, the expiration data will be placed in the Notes section of the entry.

+For **Memberships**, the supported column fields labels are: *Title*, **Group**, **Member Name**, **Member ID**, *Expiry Date*, **Member Since**, *PIN*,  *Telephone*,  *Username*,  *Password*, *URL*, *Notes*.
+If the date data in the Expiry Date or Member Since columns are not formatted as mm/yyyy or mmyyyy, or are not valid month/year values, the date data will be placed in the Notes section of the entry.
+The Username, Password and Website data if present will be placed into a Login record.

+**Other columns**

+You may add a column named *Tags*.
+If there is a Tags column, the cells should contain any number of comma-separated values to be stored into 1Password's Tags.

 You may add additional columns, and their titles will be used to create custom fields in the entry, and the corresponding values will be stored in these fields (do not use the reserved column names mentioned above).
-If there is a Tags column, the cells should contain any number of comma-separated values to be stored into 1Password's Tags.

 ---